eslint/eslint/docs/src/user-guide/migrating-from-jscs.md

 Before beginning the process of migrating to ESLint, it's helpful to understand some of the terminology that ESLint uses and how it relates to terminology that JSCS uses.

 * **Configuration File** - In JSCS, the configuration file is `.jscsrc`, `.jscsrc.json`, `.jscsrc.yaml`, or `.jscsrs.js`.
 In ESLint, the configuration file can be `.eslintrc.json`, `.eslintrc.yml`, `.eslintrc.yaml`, or `.eslintrc.js` (there is also a deprecated `.eslintrc` file format).
 * **Presets** - In JSCS, there were numerous predefined configurations shipped directly within JSCS.
 ESLint ships with just one predefined configuration (`eslint:recommended`) that has no style rules enabled.
 However, ESLint does support [shareable configs](https://eslint.org/docs/developer-guide/shareable-configs).
-Shareable configs are configurations that are published on their own to npm and there are shareable configs available for almost all of the JSCS presets (see the "Converting Presets" section below).
-Additionally, the "preset" option in a configuration file is the equivalent of the ESLint "extends" option.
+Shareable configs are configurations that are published on their own to npm and there are shareable configs available for almost all of the JSCS presets (see [the "Converting Presets" section](#converting-presets) below).
+Additionally, the `preset` option in a configuration file is the equivalent of the ESLint `extends` option.

 ## Convert Configuration Files Using Polyjuice